devopskrati/script_awsusage/README.md

 AWS resource Tracker using Shell Scripting.

 This is to track usage of AWS EC2 instances, S3 Buckets, Lambda Functions, and IAM roles.
+We will be putting all this information in one file.